 | Suits | Renters, flats, shaded roofs | Owned home with usable roof |

-For more on sizing a full system, see our guide on how many solar panels you need.
-If you’re weighing storage on top of generation, is battery storage worth it covers the maths.
+For sizing a full system, see our guide on how many solar panels you need.
+For the battery maths, is battery storage worth it covers import vs export rates and typical savings.

 - Tenancy and freeholder consent.
 Balcony installs can fall foul of lease clauses about external alterations.
 Ask in writing.